Vegan chickpea curry recipe - a tasty legume based vegan style curry made with high protein chickpeas and sweet potatoes.

 - 2 cups of water

-- 1tbsp of tapioca flour mixed with 2tbsp of water
+- 1 tablespoon of tapioca flour mixed with 2tbsp of water optional

 - Melt the coconut oil in a large pan on low-medium heat and proceed to add the curry paste and stir frequently